thepenguinmaster/LOD/README.md

 ### TASK Install a module

-Using PowerShellGet, find and install the **ProtectedData** module for all users.
+Using PowerShellGet, find and install the **ProtectedData** module for all users

 #### :warning: ALERT